 Installers and operating personnel MUST, at all times, observe all safety regulations.
 The following warnings and cautions are general and must be given the same attention as specific precautions included in these instructions.
 In addition to all the requirements included in this AERCO Instruction Manual, the installation of units MUST conform with local building codes, or, in the absence of local codes, ANSI Z223.1 (National Fuel Gas Code Publication No. NFPA-54) for gas-fired heaters and ANSI/NFPASB for LP gas-fired heaters.
-Where applicable, the equipment shall be installed in accordance with the current Installation Code for Gas Burning Appliances and Equipment, CSA B149.1, and applicable Provincial regulations for the class; which should be carefully followed in all cases.
 Authorities having jurisdiction should be consulted before installations are made.